The Mirage: Animal habitats

 In addition, the white tigers from Siegfried & Roy's magic show were on display for free while not performing.
 A first-floor hallway near the resort's southern entrance featured a glass wall, allowing guests to watch the tigers in an enclosure.
 The tiger habitat was designed in all-white by Brinkerhoff, and was built for approximately $5 million.
 It opened with the resort in 1989, and was closed in November 2007, replaced by the BLT Burger restaurant.
 The tigers were moved to Siegfried & Roy's Secret Garden to encourage more visitors there.

 Several animal-rights groups criticized the habitats.
 In 2009, Born Free USA and the World Society for the Protection of Animals accused the Mirage of using its dolphin habitat for entertainment and profit rather than education.
 Fourteen dolphins had died at the habitat since its opening, five of them stillbirths or young deaths.
 Others died from respiratory problems.
 Later in 2009, the Mirage imported two new dolphins, despite criticism from the groups.
-After extensive inspections, American Humane certified the Secret Garden and Dolphin Habitat in 2017, stating that it represented "the gold standard for animal welfare".
-It was one of 14 animal attractions worldwide to receive the certification, and the first in the western U.S.
+After extensive inspections, pro-industry animal welfare group American Humane certified the Secret Garden and Dolphin Habitat in 2017, stating that it represented "the gold standard for animal welfare".
+It was one of 14 animal attractions worldwide to receive their endorsement, and the first in the western U.S.

 MGM closed the Secret Garden and Dolphin Habitat in September 2022, following three more dolphin deaths that year.
 Hard Rock International subsequently determined that the attraction would not be part of its future plans for the resort, with the animals relocated to new homes.
 Three of the habitat's dolphins were returned to SeaWorld San Diego, which had loaned them to the resort years earlier.
+Others were relocated to Coral World Ocean Park in the U.S. Virgin Islands.
+The big cats were moved to animal sanctuaries in Oregon and Texas.